Voultapher/sort-research-rs/writeup/unreasonable/text.md

 ---

-Bias disclosure: the author of this document is the author of ipnsort and co-author of driftsort.
+Bias disclosure: the author of this document is the co-author of ipnsort and driftsort.

 ## Scenario